abduljabbarAg/Delanistudio/README.md

 ### Contact Us

-You can reach Me through the links on the website.
+You can reach Me through email at [abdijabarboxer2009@gmail.com]

 ### Copyright Information and Licencing